 Fujin also has the option to cancel the 3rd hit into a Special Move to make punishing more difficult.
 Punishing will depend on which move Fujin uses afterwards.
 If Fujin’s Krossbow Blast is used, block low and punish with an advancing attack.
 If Fujin cancels into Tornado, dash forward and punish as he lands.
 Note that punishing will depend on the character and distance +,,,, is used at.
 Certain characters will have a more difficult time punishing or will not be able to punish Fujin at all.

 Dealing With Low Drift

-One of Fujin’s best moves is his Low Drift (+), which is an advancing low attack and covers a great distance.
+One of Fujin’s best moves is his Low Drift (+) which is an advancing low attack that covers a great distance.
 Fujin will mostly use this as a way to prevent you from walking backwards.
 Be sure to block low if you predict that Fujin will use this attack.
 Once blocked, Fujin can finish the string by using +,, leaving him safe at -7.
 To punish this attack, jump back in anticipation to the move and use a jump attack on the way down.
-Fujin also has the ability to delay the 2nd hit of +,.
+Fujin also has the ability to delay the 2nd hit of his +,.
 This is mainly done as a way to hit confirm the 1st hit into a combo.
 If you predict that Fujin will delay the attack, use a quick jab to interrupt him before the 2nd hit.

 If in the corner, Fujin will at most be +8 after the restand and will not be able to guarantee his +.
 This makes jumping after the restand a viable strategy.
 By jumping straight upwards, Fujin will have a difficult time converting into a combo.
 If Fujin commits to using the entire +,,,, string, the final hits of the string will miss leaving Fujin punishable.